Yakoyaner

-Matrilineal Organization and Gender Roles
+Matrilineal organization and gender roles

-The Haudenosaunee Confederacy is centred on matrilineal organization, meaning that Kanien'kehá:ka (Mohawk) kinship grow from the female line.
+The Haudenosaunee Confederacy is centred on matrilineal organization, meaning that Haudenosaunee kinship grow from the female line.
 In Haudenosaunee society, an individual's identity was closely linked to their matrilineal roots.
 Due to the propinquity between land and identity, territorial boundaries and property ownership were also determined through matrilineage.

 Women played a crucial role in the political and social stability of the clan.
 Married couples lived in the longhouse of the female's relative, where the wife had complete control over the longhouse and maintained all its belongings.
 Haudenosaunee society's central focus is on balance.
-One reasons women were respected in Haudenosaunee society was because Creation myths attributed the discovery of the world to a woman, Sky Woman, who brought seeds with her.
-Thus women were given the honour of growing and harvesting crops especially the luminary Three Sisters; corn, squash, and beans.
+One reason why women were revered in Haudenosaunee society was because creation myths attributed the discovery of the world to a woman, Atahensic (Sky Woman), who brought seeds with her.
+Thus women were given the honour of growing and harvesting crops, especially the luminary Three Sisters; corn, squash, and beans.

-Women oversaw the longhouses, communal agriculture, and cooking while men took charge of hunting, were the primary builders of the longhouses, and clearing the fields–demonstrating gender complementarity.
+Women oversaw the longhouses, communal agriculture, and cooking while men took charge of hunting, clearing the fields, and were the primary builders of the longhouses–demonstrating gender complementarity.

-A similar balance is shown in their political sphere, as while all chiefs were men, the Yakoyaner and other women within the clan elected them.
+A similar balance is shown in their political sphere, as while all Royaner (male clan leaders) were men, the Yakoyaner and other women within the clan elected them.
 Female councils entertained issues first; then they were sent to the men's committee.
 Furthermore, women monitored officials and held the right to impeach any person found unworthy of political office.

 Finally, women were central to the Haudenosaunee religion.
 Women served on an equal basis with men as Keepers of Faith to uplift Haudenosaunee spirituality and culture.
 Women managed religious festivals and supervised tribe worship.
 Women called and managed seasonal festivals, typically centred around sacred crops.

+The title of Clan Mother is passed down along hereditary lines, going first to an oldest sister.
+If there is no older sister, then the title is given to the oldest daughter.
+In addition to selecting Royaner, Clan Mothers also name children in the clan and make sure that when two people are married, they are not from the same clan.
+According to the Confederacy's history, the first Clan Mother was Jigonsaseh, who, along with Hiawatha and the Great Peacemaker, created the Haudenosaunee government around the 12th century.
+The leader of the Clan Mothers is named after her.